-- 41. Review and approval of the minutes of the previous meeting is usually one of the first items on the agenda of each board meeting.
-Directors will be given a final draft of the minutes or, if the minutes have already been entered in the minute books, a copy of the minutes as entered.
-Once they have been approved, the chair of the previous meeting, or the chair of the meeting at which the minutes are approved, should sign the minutes, as required by section 251A(2). - 42.
-Section 251A of the Corporations Act requires a company to record in its minute books minutes of board meetings within 1 month of the meeting.
-In many cases, this means the minutes must be entered in the minute books before the following meeting of the board. - 43.
-It is entirely appropriate for a board to amend or vary the minutes it is provided, whether or not they have been entered in the minute book, if it considers that the minutes do not reflect accurately what occurred at the meeting.
+- 48. It is entirely appropriate for a board to amend or vary the minutes it is provided, whether or not they have been entered in the minute book, if it considers that the minutes do not reflect accurately what occurred at the meeting.
 Boards should not of course seek to rewrite history.
-The minutes must accurately record the material occurrences at the meeting. - 44.
+The minutes must accurately record the material occurrences at the meeting. - 49.
 The minutes of the meeting at which the amendments are approved should record what amendments are made.
-If the amendments are not self-explanatory, for example correcting typographical or grammatical errors, it may be appropriate to record briefly the reason for the approval of the amendment(s). - 45.
+If the amendments are not self-explanatory, for example correcting typographical or grammatical errors, it may be appropriate to record briefly the reason for the approval of the amendment(s). - 50.
 If minutes have already been entered in the minute book in compliance with section 251A(1), the amended minutes, signed by the chair, should be included in the minute book instead of or as well as the earlier minutes.
-The earlier minutes should be retained in some form to demonstrate compliance with section 251A(1).10
+The earlier minutes should be retained in some form to demonstrate compliance with section 251A(1).12